nmshd/documentation/_docs_integrate/data-model-overview.md

 As an easier interface to do so various `DecideRequestItemParameters` are provided.
 If you want to reject any RequestItem, you must use the `RejectRequestItemParameters`.
 If you want to accept a RequestItem, however, depending on its kind you might need different parameters.
-For example, an AuthenticationRequestItem can be accepted using the AcceptRequestItemParameters, but for a FreeTextRequestItem `AcceptFreeTextRequestItemParameters` are required.
+For example, an AuthenticationRequestItem can be accepted using the AcceptRequestItemParameters, but for a FormFieldRequestItem `AcceptFormFieldRequestItemParameters` are required.

 ### RejectRequestItemParameters